-- (i) Where an employer has made a definite decision to introduce changes in organisation, structure, health service delivery, or technology that are likely to have significant effects on employees covered by this Agreement, the employer shall notify the Association and employees who may be affected by the proposed changes.
-Discussions shall commence as soon as practicable after such decision has been taken. - (ii) "Significant effects" includes: - (a) termination of employment; - major changes in the composition, operation or size of the employer's workforce or in the skills required;
+- (a) Where an employer has made a definite decision to introduce changes in organisation, structure, health service delivery, or technology that are likely to have significant effects on employees covered by this award, the employer will notify the Association and employees who may be affected by the proposed changes.
+Discussions will commence as soon as practicable after such decision has been taken. - (b) "Significant effects" includes: - i. termination of employment; - ii. major changes in the composition, operation or size of the employer's workforce or in the skills required; - iii. changes in employment and/or promotional opportunities or job tenure for a class or group of employees; - iv. the alteration of hours of work for a class or group of employees; or - v. the need for training or transfer of a class or group of employees to other work or location, and the restructuring of jobs. - (c) The employer will discuss with the employees affected and the Association, inter alia, the introduction of the changes referred to in subclause (a) above, the effects the changes are likely to have on employees and any measures proposed by the employer to avert or mitigate the adverse effects of such changes on employees, and will give prompt consideration to matters raised by the employees and/or the Association in relation to the changes. - (d) For the purpose of such discussion, the employer will provide to the employees concerned and the Association all relevant information about the changes including the nature of the changes proposed and the expected significant effects of the changes on employees.
+Provided that the employer will not be required to disclose confidential information, the disclosure of which would adversely affect the employer, Ministry or Director-General of Health; or is an exempt matter under the Government Information (Public Access) Act 2009 (NSW) (the GIPA Act).

-- (c) changes in employment and/or promotional opportunities or job tenure for a class or group of employees; - (d) the alteration of hours of work for a class or group of employees; or - (e) the need for training or transfer of a class or group of employees to other work or location, and the restructuring of jobs. - (iii) The employer shall discuss with the employees affected, their representative, and the Association inter alia, the introduction of the changes referred to in paragraph (a) above, the effects the changes are likely to have on employees and any measures proposed by the employer to avert or mitigate the adverse effects of such changes on employees, and shall give prompt consideration to matters raised by the employees, any representative and/or the Association in relation to the changes. - (iv) For the purpose of such discussion, the employer shall provide to the employees concerned and the Association (and other workplace representatives) all relevant information about the changes including the nature of the changes proposed and the expected significant effects of the changes on employees.
-Provided that the employer shall not be required to disclose confidential information, the disclosure of which would adversely affect the employer, Ministry or Secretary of Health; or is an exempt matter under the Government Information (Pubic Access) Act 2009 (the 'GIPA Act'). - (v) The provision of communication during maternity, adoption or parental leave is in accordance with Part E Communication During Leave, of Clause 37, Maternity, Adoption and Parental Leave. - (vi) With respect to work health safety matters as referred to in the Work Health and Safety Act 2011, the provisions of that Act apply, and specifically the provisions under Section 47, "Duty to consult workers", as varied from time to time.
+- (e) The provision of communication during maternity, adoption or parental leave is in accordance with Part E, Communication During Leave, of Clause 34 Maternity, Adoption and Parental Leave. - (f) With respect to occupational health safety matters as referred to in the Work Health and Safety Act 2011 (NSW), the provisions of that Act apply, and specifically the provisions under Section 47, "Duty to consult workers", as varied from time to time.